stevereiner/alfresco-genai-semantic/README.md

   since document.Dockerfile lists FROM langchain/langchain.
 Use pip, don't use conda.

 ## Testing
-* Note: when alfresco-genai-semantic is up and running correctly 11/13 images or sub conainers will continue.
+* Note: when alfresco-genai-semantic is up and running correctly 11/13 images / sub-containers will continue.
-These can be seent in docker desktop, or with docker compose ps at the command line
+These can be seen in docker desktop, or with docker compose ps at the command line.
+The pull-model and pull-vision-model will do their jobs and exit.
 * In the alfresco-genai-semantic/test folder, upload space-station.txt to your folder in alfresco and apply the genai:entitylinks-dbpedia aspect
-* In the alfresco-genai-semantic/test folder, upload space-station.txt again to your folder in alfresco and apply the genai:entitylinks-wikidata aspect to duplicate file.
-(Sometimes their is an issue doing both on the same doc)
+* In the alfresco-genai-semantic/test folder, upload space-station.txt again to your folder in alfresco and apply the genai:entitylinks-wikidata aspect to the duplicate file.
+(Sometimes there is an issue doing both on the same doc)
-* In the share client, the first doc with the dbpedia aspect. should havve property values matching test/dbpedia-expected.txt (with the multi-values of the properties on separate lines without commas between them)
+* In the share client, the first doc with the dbpedia aspect should have property values matching test/dbpedia-expected.txt (with the multi-values of the properties on separate lines without commas between them)
-* In the share client, the second doc with the wikidata aspect, should poperty values matching test/wikidata-expected.txt
+* In the share client, the second doc with the wikidata aspect, should have property values matching test/wikidata-expected.txt
 * When the view details of the ACA content app is expanded on the first doc, it should look like test/dbpedia-expected-aca.jpg
 * When the view details of the ACA content app is expanded on the second doc, it should like test/wikidata-expected-aca.jpg